 Ginger Sesame Tofu Chopped Salad - Supper With Michelle

 Love a good salad?
-Yeah…me too. 🙂 Well this Ginger Sesame Tofu Chopped Salad is another that you may want to add into your salad rotation.
+Yeah…me too. 🙂 Well, this Ginger Sesame Tofu Chopped Salad is another that you may want to add into your salad rotation.
 The Carrot Ginger Sesame Dressing is inspired by the salads that you may find at some American Japanese Restaurants.
 I’ve always have loved that fresh carrot and gingery zing.
 It’s easily adaptable to suit your taste buds.
 If you like it a little sweeter, then add more sweetener.
 And if you like it spicy, add a little sriracha, and if you don’t then omit it.
-Please don’t beat me up, the dressing does have several ingredients that call for small amounts, but it’s truly worth it once you taste it. 😉

-For my protein, I’ve chosen to add some baked tofu that I marinated in a little tamari.
+For my protein, I’ve chosen to add some baked tofu that I season with a little bit of tamari.
 Not a fan of tofu?
-Then feel free to omit that, substitute it with another source of protein, or just enjoy the salad as is.
-I like to top my salad with carrots, avocado, cucumber, purple cabbage, green onions, cilantro, almonds, and crispy wonton noodles (store bought works fine).
+Then feel free to omit that and substitute it with another source of protein, or just enjoy the salad as is.
+I like to top my salad with carrots, avocado, cucumber, purple cabbage, green onions, cilantro, almonds, and crispy wonton noodles (store-bought works fine).
+But, this salad has a lot of room for flexibility, so add your favorites or what you have on hand.

 Ginger Sesame Tofu Chopped Salad - Supper With Michelle